2020-2021 Undergraduate Catalog Policy for Dual Credit

-High school juniors and seniors have the opportunity to earn college credit while still enrolled in high school by taking university courses normally not offered at the high school.
-Dual credit students receive both high school and college credit simultaneously.
-Admission as a dual credit student is a non-degree status and is not considered “Early Admission” to the university.
-Students desiring to continue in degree seeking status after high school graduation must apply for admission and fulfill freshmen admission requirements.
-Students who are interested in learning more about the dual credit admission should contact the Student Recruitment and Undergraduate Admissions for assistance by phone at 505-454-3394, or email email@example.com .
+Dual Credit/Concurrent Enrollment is designed to provide high-school juniors and seniors the opportunity to earn college credit while still enrolled in high school by taking University courses.
+Admission to Dual Credit/Concurrent Enrollment is in Non-Degree status and is not considered “Early Admission” to the University.
+Students desiring to continue in degree status after high-school graduation must apply for admission and fulfill freshman admission requirements.

 - Dual Credit request form (PDF)